Bucked-Up/cart-shopify/README.md

 You can add a variants property to a product.

-You can add the same product with different options by differentiating it with a "-sonething"
+SHOPIFY You can add the same product with different options by differentiating it with a "-sonething"
 ex:
 ```
   999: {},